nsaje/dotfiles/README.md

 You can log in with u/p `test@test.com` / `test123`.

 The code you have locally is mounted into the docker containers, so you can edit the files locally.
-For running tests (either server or client), first `exec` into the appropriate container (`docker-compose exec eins bash` for server, `docker-compose exec einsstatic bash` for client) and then run the appropriate test commands (`./manage.py test` for server, `npm run tests` for client).
+For running tests (either server or client), first `exec` into the appropriate container (`docker-compose exec server bash` for server, `docker-compose exec client bash` for client) and then run the appropriate test commands (`./manage.py test` for server, `npm run tests` for client).

 ### Server specifics